 Halloween has never really felt like a big event in Paris.

-Even though today's event originated as a Celtic festival around 2,000 years ago when Celts dominated much of France and the British Isles, it never caught on in France to the degree that it did in Ireland and Scotland.
+Even though today's event originated as a Celtic festival around 2,000 years ago when Celts dominated much of France and the British Isles, it never caught on in France to the degree that it did in Ireland and Scotland, not to speak of the U.S. in current times.

-Instead, the French celebrate La Toussaint (All Saints Day), a solemn occasion on November 1 focused on honoring the dead.
+Instead, the French celebrate La Toussaint (All Saints Day), a solemn occasion on November 1 focused on honoring the dead and spending time with family.
 In France, it is a much more important event than Halloween.

 Traditionally, Halloween on October 31 has been dismissed by Parisians as too commercialized, too American.
 Don't expect to see glittery orange and black decorations in every shop window, or grinning carved pumpkins peering over the edges of apartment balconies.